Vincenzo Na Chul actor dies - ExBulletin

 Vincenzo Na Chul actor dies

-MANILA, Philippines Korean actor Na Chul is known for his appearances in Vincenzo and Weak Hero Class 1passed away on Saturday January 21.
-He was 36 years old.

-His death was confirmed by entertainment industry officials in a report on Star News Korea, saying he was receiving treatment for deteriorating health.
-Meanwhile, allkpop reported that the actor passed away due to exacerbated health issues.
+His death was confirmed by entertainment industry officials in a report on Star News Korea.

-Korean actress Kim Go-eun, who starred with him in Little womanwas among those who mourned his death.

-In an Instagram post on Saturday, she shared photos of Na Chul, describing him as the greatest actor of all time and the most amazing man, father, husband, son and friend.
+The Vincenzo The actor is believed to have died due to exacerbated health issues after being admitted to hospital after his health suddenly deteriorated.
+However, the cause of death has not yet been confirmed.

+Na Chul made her theater debut in 2010 with the play Anne’s diary and later took on supporting roles in numerous K dramas and movies.

 |